samueldanso/moti-fi/README.md

 -   Reacting quickly to market opportunities
 -   Making sense of complex market signals

+## 🎯 Solution

 We built Moti-fi to solve these challenges with AI precision.
+Our agents work collaboratively to provide real-time insights and automated trading capabilities, ensuring that you can make informed investment decisions quickly and efficiently.

-## ✨ Your Personal AI Investment Team
+## ✨ Features

 Think of Moti-fi as your personal investment team:

-### 🧠 Social Sentiment Agent
+### 🤖 Social Sentiment Agent

 -   Tracks social signals and influencer activity
 -   Monitors market sentiment in real-time